skarlekar/smart-quora/ReadMe.md

 As you are building this application, you will learn about the Hyperledger Fabric blockchain framework, Hyperledger Fabric Composer API, Passport authentication middleware, Docker containerization and various development scaffolding frameworks such as Yeoman, Loopback etc. discussed below.

 ## Architecture
 The Hyperledger Fabric blockchain platform that SmartQuora uses for this demonstration is built on top of AWS EC2 platform.
-It uses Docker containers to host various parts of the Hyperledger Fabric co
+It uses Docker containers to host various parts of the Hyperledger Fabric components for
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY0MTkxMjUyLDE5Njc1NTA3OCwtMjEzMj
+eyJoaXN0b3J5IjpbLTE3NjgyNDgxNDksNTY0MTkxMjUyLC0yMT
-U1NTg2M119
+MyNTU1ODYzXX0=
 -->